In this article

 Hiring a house cleaner or cleaning service is a great way for busy folks to regain some free time, but that doesn’t necessarily mean leaving everything around your home messy and undone for the cleaner to tackle.
-In order to reap the full benefits of cleaners — and in order for cleaners to be able to effectively do their job — some decluttering and general tidying is essential before they arrive on the job.
+In order to reap the full benefits of cleaners — and in order for them to be able to effectively do their job, you should tidy before cleaners arrive.

 “Although every company has their own policies, it is important people know the difference between a housekeeping company and a cleaning company,” says Dalhsie McMullin, owner of Naturally Luxe Cleaning in Ontario.
 “Housekeeping companies have a broader focus that encompasses the overall upkeep of a space, whereas cleaning companies focus more specifically on the sanitation and cleanliness of a space.”
 Put another way: Do cleaners tidy up?
 Generally, no. Instead, they concentrate on actual cleaning.